ArpitAswal/TaskTracker/README.md

 - Scheduled notifications may occasionally be delayed due to OS background processing.

 - Ensure all necessary dependencies are added to pubspec.yaml and required permissions are granted in AndroidManifest.xml.

+## New Update
+- From v3.0.0 only single periodic task is schedule for default frequency 4 hours.
+User can also change the frequency duration of Task Remainder Notification from the Profile Screen.

 ## 🔥 Challenges
 #### Background Task Management